Backlash (2003): Storylines

-The other primary match at Backlash was a WWE Championship match between John Cena and the reigning champion, Brock Lesnar; the main feud from the SmackDown! brand heading into the event.
-Their feud began on February 13 on SmackDown!, when Lesnar and Cena last fought, which ended with Lesnar almost ending Cena's career by using the F-5 to propel his leg into the ring post.
-At WrestleMania XIX, Lesnar challenged for the WWE title held by then-champion Kurt Angle.
-Toward the end of the match, Lesnar massively botched a shooting star press when he underestimated the distance, slamming his head into Angle's side and ribcage.
+The other primary match at Backlash was a WWE Championship match between John Cena and the reigning champion, Brock Lesnar.
+Their feud began February 13 episode of SmackDown!, during a one-on-one match with Lesnar and Cena, which ended with Lesnar almost ending Cena's career by using the F-5 to propel his leg into the ring post, putting Cena temporarily out of action.
+At WrestleMania XIX, Lesnar challenged for the WWE Championship held by then-champion Kurt Angle.
+Toward the end of the match, Lesnar massively botched a shooting star press when he severely underestimated the distance and did not fully rotate his body, slamming his head into Angle's side and ribcage.
 This stunned Lesnar and he suffered a massive concussion, which forced Angle to improvise the finish of the match.
 Lesnar then capitalized and regained the WWE title.
 On the April 3 episode of SmackDown!, General Manager Stephanie McMahon announced a WWE Championship tournament, where the winner would receive a WWE Championship match at Backlash against Lesnar.
-John Cena was involved in the tournament, where he defeated Chris Benoit in the finals on the April 17 episode of SmackDown! to earn a WWE Championship match.
-On the April 24 episode of SmackDown!, the feud intensified during a main event match involving Lesnar and A-Train, where Cena interfered by breaking a pinfall attempt by Lesnar.
-After the match, Cena hit Lesnar with his trademark chain and the WWE Championship title belt.
+John Cena, who had recently recovered from his aforementioned leg injury, was involved in the tournament, where he defeated Chris Benoit in the finals on the April 17 episode of SmackDown! to earn a WWE Championship match.
+On the April 24 episode of SmackDown!, their feud intensified during a main event match involving Lesnar and A-Train, where Cena interfered by breaking a pinfall attempt by Lesnar.
+After the match, Cena hit Lesnar with his trademark chain and the WWE Championship belt.